ajdafonte/mars-rover/README.md

 - `GET /movements` - Retrieve all the movements made by the Mars Rover.
 - `GET /movements/{id}` - Retrieve a movement made by the Mars Rover specified by the ID.
 - `POST /movements` - Create a new movement of the Mars Rover.
-    - Input data: coordinates (latitude and longitude)
+    - Input data: a geographical coordinate (latitude and longitude)
     - Constraints:
         - Latitude should be in range [-90;90]
         - Longitude should be in range [0;360]